philipyoo/backbeat/docs/lifecycle.md

     *backbeat-lifecycle-bucket-tasks* topic, similar to the one
     currently processed but with the *keyMarker* and *versionIdMarker* fields set from what's returned by the current finished listing.
-Then another producer will keep going with the listing and processing of this bucket.
+Then another LBP instance will keep going with the listing and processing of this bucket.

   * For each object listed, match it against the lifecycle rules logic.
 For each lifecycle rule matching, publish to the relevant